gha2/gha-workbench/docs/aws.md

 Also, there is [`gha2s3`](https://github.com/gha2/gha2s3), which is a rewrite of `gha2minio`, using AWS boto3 API instead of minio SDK, and aimed to transfer github archive to minio or AWS S3

+### Spark tests

+The next step is to  experiment this security model using Spark running in client mode in a VM on AWS.

+The Java spark application 'gha2spark' has been improved to handle assume role switching.

+The key point on this is the [spark-defaults.conf](https://github.com/SergeAlexandre/go2s3/blob/master/spark/spark-3.1.1/conf/spark-defaults.conf) configuration file.

 ### Next step

-- Deploy these tests on AWS CAGIP labs.
-(Currently, they are deployed in a personal AWS account.)
-- Test Instance role and assume role for Spark application.
 - Replace `gha2minio` by `gha2s3` in the current (non AWS) POC implementation.
+- Update and validate new `gha2spark` in the current (non AWS) POC implementation.
 - Make all this working in a Kubernetes context.
+- Works on long running jobs, as session of assume role is granted for only one hour.

 ## Application deployment